MarilizaC/doc-files/War room.md

 <ul>
   <li> <b> Top 10 </b> - Displays the top countries, invites, products, peer sellers, and peer buyers. </li>
   <li> <b> Features </b> - Displays the suggested features to which you can also comment and rate. </br>
-  If you have an idea about a feature, a functionality, or product, which you believe can help improve the Bazaar experience, you can suggest a feature by clicking Add.
-On the popup, enter the feature name or title and then provide a brief description. </li>
+  If you have an idea about a feature, a functionality, or product, which you believe can help improve the Bazaar experience, you can tell us about it.
+Click Add to display the popup where you can enter the feature name or title and then provide a brief description. </li>
   <li> <b> Rate us </b> - If you have comments and feedback, we invite you to enter them, and then give us your rating. </li>
 </ul>
 </p>